hellenshengfy/hellenshengfy.github.io/content/en/posts/2023-09-25-zoomimage.md

 {{<figure src="https://hellenshengfy.github.io/gis (21).png">}}

-Here you may not able to save the file in the location you want (you may see a "fail" prompt).
-If this happened, just save with the default name and default location.
+Here you may not be able to save the file in the location you want (you may see a "fail" prompt).
+If this happened, just save the file with the default name and default location.

 (3) Extract the target area (click "ArcToolbox" -  "Spatial Analyst Tools" - "Extract by Mask")